-A robust plant that is floriferous and easy to grow.
-Clematis ‘Pauline’ has pendent, double purple bells.
-The flowers are up to 10cm across.
+This robust plant is floriferous and easy to grow.
+The pendent, double purple bells ring out at up to 10cm across.
 It has been awarded the prestigious RHS Award of Garden Merit for its reliability and beauty.
 The flowers are followed by handsome seed heads.

-Plant your Clematis so their 'head' is in the sun and their 'feet' are in the shade.
-In other words they like their root zone to be cool and protected.
-In exposed positions this can be achieved with mulch and or by using other plants to shield the roots from the sun.
-The plant should be allowed to grow up into a sunny position.
+The old adage is to plant your clematis so their 'head' is in the sun and their 'feet' are in the shade.
+In other words they like their root zone to be cool and protected, and the stem to grow up into a sunny position.
+You can protect the root zone with mulch and/or by using other plants to shield the roots from the sun.

 Spring to Summer